beegee-tokyo/Blues-WisBlock-Tracker/README.md

 ----

 ## Hardware
-The only thing that requires some work is to setup the WisBlock system with the Blues Notecard using the [RAK13102 NoteCarrier](https://store.rakwireless.com/collections/wisblock-wireless)↗️.
+The only thing that requires some work is to setup the WisBlock system with the Blues NoteCard using the [RAK13102 NoteCarrier](https://store.rakwireless.com/collections/wisblock-wireless)↗️.
 The RAK13102 plugs into the WisBlock Base Board IO slot, so only the RAK19007, RAK19001, RAK19010 or RAK19011 Base Boards can be used.
 The RAK13102 module blocks the Sensor Slots A and B, but it has a mirror of these two slots, so they still can be used.
 Optional you can add a RAK1906 environment sensor to the WisBlock Base Board.

-The code in this repository supports beside of the communication to the Blues Notecard, the LoRaWAN connection and a RAK1906 environment sensor.
+The code in this repository supports beside of the communication to the Blues NoteCard, the LoRaWAN connection and a RAK1906 environment sensor.

 | Module | Function | Storepage |
 | --- | --- | --- |